hhhh-zdzs/Freight-Train-Project6/README.md

 The project 6
 ## Installation
-Clone the repo and run the following command in the repo dir -bundle install
+Clone the repo and run the following command in the repo dir
+- bundle install
--rails server / rails s
+- rails server / rails s

 ## Project Structure
 There will be three main pages: LoginPage, Student's Home Page, Teacher's Home Page